Azure/azure-docs-sdk-dotnet/index.md

 Use the libraries in the .NET SDK for Azure to manage and consume Azure services in your applications.

 The .NET SDK for Azure libraries all support [.NET Framework](/dotnet/articles/standard/choosing-core-framework-server).  .NET Core support is provided by most packages.
-You can verify .NET Core support by checking for a *.NETStandard* dependency, as you can see with [WindowsAzure.Storage](https://www.nuget.org/packages/WindowsAzure.Storage).
+Verify .NET Core support by checking for a *.NETStandard* dependency, as seen with [WindowsAzure.Storage](https://www.nuget.org/packages/WindowsAzure.Storage).
 Some of these packages are in preview, requiring you to opt into search and installation of preview NuGet packages.

 ## Packages